Flyer107/Team8/Projects/P2/src/README.md

 - **Description**: Test creates a pacman and ghost object next to each other, and calls the map's attack function.
 The test passes if the isGameOver value changes to true.

 ### TesMapEatCookie
 - **Description**: Tests if a cookie is successfully registered as eaten when consumed by Pacman.
-Test passes if
+Test passes if:

 - 1. the returned cookie matches the cookie whose name is passed in as the parameter
 - 2. the cookie eaten is no longer contained in its former location